Skip to main content

 Core Training Goals

-Our goal is to prepare fellows for independent practice in pediatric cardiac anesthesia, mastering perioperative management across a wide range of congenital heart defects.
+Our goal is to prepare fellows for independent practice in pediatric cardiac anesthesia, enabling them to master perioperative management across a wide range of congenital heart defects.
 Fellows participate in:

 Didactic Curriculum